numsim-group/klimakoffer/website/milestone1/milestone1_intro.md

 @@colbox-blue
-**Remark 3:** In the climate weather prediction community, the modeling of components, processes and subgrid sale effects is often called "parametrization".
+**Remark 3:** In the climate weather prediction community, the modeling of components, processes and subgrid scale effects is often called "parametrization".
 The "model" often refers to the whole package:
 PDEs+Numerics+Implementation (code/software).
 @@